 As I go through the books we’ve read and the movies we’ve watched I’ve realized it might be helpful to everyone else reading my posts if they had a general idea of the reading level of these possible book and a movie combos.

 But that’s a different discussion

 So here goes broken down by grade level.
-I’ve linked to our relevant movie nights if we’ve already learned about those books.
-I’m also updating as I think of/learn of more movies.
-When you get to the bottom, I’ve got a special printable for subscribers!
+I’ve linked to our relevant movie nights if we’ve already read those books.
+I’m also updating as I think of/learn of more movies (I’m updating it for the first time 8 months later and it’s doubling in size).

 Also, all these Amazon links are going to be affiliate links, so I don’t have to keep marking it.